 As an example, imagine some of your Twitter campaigns are tagged with UTM_Source=Twitter.com (capital T), others with UTM_Source=twitter (lowercase, no domain), and others with UTM_Source=tw.

 When you run reports in Keap with just these raw UTM parameters to see how many leads your Twitter campaigns have brought you, you get three different sources that you would then have to stitch together.

 With Attributer, you don't have to deal with this because it takes the possibility of capitalization and other inconsistencies into account, and will ascribe leads to Paid Social.

-Attributer exceeds expectations as a UTM parameter capturing tool because it does a whole lot more.
+Attributer goes beyond expectations as a UTM parameter capturing tool because it does more than what is required.

-Attributer captures and passes UTM parameters into Keap while also giving you data on leads from channels where UTM parameters aren't present It could be from Organic Social, Organic Search, Referral, or other channels.
+Attributer captures and passes UTM parameters into Keap while also giving you data on leads from channels where UTM parameters aren't present.
+For example, it could be from Organic Social, Organic Search, Referral, or other media.